Skip to main content

 docker run -it testimage python4 myapp.py

-You see that in the run we added the cmds we also specified in the ConveyorContainerOperatorV2, this way you can test this locally and verify that your fix is working.
+You see that in the run we added the same cmds arguments that were specified in the ConveyorContainerOperatorV2.
+In this way, you can test your argument config locally and verify that your fix is working.

 My job failed due to a spot interrupt